How to Take Care of Your Pet After Surgery

 - Do not allow pet to lick the incision.
 This can cause the incision to become infected or opened up.
 E-collars are recommended to keep the pet from being able to lick.

-- Use shredded paper or a paper-based litter for cats 3-4 after surgery.
+- Use dust-free or paper-based litter for cats 3-4 after surgery.
 Dust from clay litter can irritate the incision.

 Main Causes of Post-Op Complications